 - cold smoking is a process of treating fish with smoke using a time and temperature combination that will not cause significant coagulation of the proteins in the fish flesh but that will cause some reduction of the water activity

-- salting is a process of treating fish with salt of food grade quality to lower water activity in fish flesh and to enhance flavour by any appropriate salting technology (e.g., dry salting, brining, injection salting).
+- salting is a process of treating fish with a salt of food grade quality to lower water activity in fish flesh and to enhance flavor by any appropriate salting technology (e.g., dry salting, brining, injection salting).